 Covers the basic technical aspects of the theater: scenery, lighting, sound, costumes, makeup, properties, posters, publicity, and stage management.
 This course also helps the student develop an appreciation of the technical theater through the study of theater history and the reading of plays and viewing of films for analysis of their technical applications.
 The course offers students practical experience in stagecraft and scenic design through their work on in-class and extra-curricular productions.

 • Playwriting and Performance

+452200CW

 PREREQUISITE: Introduction to Theatre.

 Prerequisite may be exempted if student meets criteria set at the district level across schools.
 Please contact the high school theatre teacher or district Arts Coordinator for more information.

 Serves as an intermediate class in theatre and its components-literature, production, and performance.
 Under teacher guidance, each student writes a one-act play suitable for presentation before an audience.
 As intermediate actors, students study techniques of stage performance for the modern actor including scene study monologue presentations, acting terminology, voice and body movement.
 This course is designed for students with prior middle school or high school theater experience.

-• Advanced Acting Methods
+Advanced Acting Methods Honors

+452300HW

 PREREQUISITE: Playwriting and Performance.
 Requires teacher approval.

 Includes advanced work in production, performance and aesthetics through the study of acting styles of great performers past and present; the analysis of outstanding classic and modern plays; the study of directing techniques used by renowned theater practitioners; and scene study and production with emphasis on directing.
 This course provides each student the opportunity to develop his/her potential in theater and to gain a basic knowledge of what is required to prepare for a career in theater today.
+This course is an honors course due to the advanced level of work required.

+Musical Theatre

+452400CW

+PREREQUISITE: Introduction to Theater.